-Gravity Forms Stripe Integration is a free extension for Gravity Forms which allows you to accept credit card payments from your WordPress site.
-This Stripe Add-on enables Stripe payment gateway in Gravity Forms so you can capture one-time credit card payments or setup recurring payment subscriptions.
+Gravity Forms Stripe Integration is a free extension for Gravity Forms which allows you to accept credit card payments on your WordPress site.
+This Stripe Add-on enables Stripe payment gateway in Gravity Forms so you can capture one-time credit card payments or set up recurring payment subscriptions.

 - Gravity Forms v1.8.8+

 - A self-hosted WordPress site running on a WordPress Optimized Environment.